CannibalToast/ToastPRPScript/README.md

 # ToastPRPScript
-Script to automate (most of) the generation of Precombine &amp; Previs data for Fallout 4
+Script to automate all of (as per last update) the generation of Precombine &amp; Previs data for Fallout 4

 Everything is self contained using only programs and scripts that came with the creation kit!
 No downloads!